drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 As depicted, exposure begins and ends on the trailing end of pulses asserted on the SH pin, readout begins following assertion of SH and ICG together, and thereafter, data is clocked out at 1 pixel per four cycles of the master clock ΦM.

 A table of capacitances for these pins is found on page 5.
-Without going into the details of how CCDs are constructed [(see here](https://www.chronix.co.jp/chronixjp/material/pdf/chronix/CCD-Image-Sensor-English.pdf)), we can infer that the large capacitance of the SH and ICG pins are consistent with these playing an essentially direct role in harvesting charge in the device.
-The master clock capacitance is suggestive of an input to a logic network.
+Without going into the details of how CCDs are constructed [(see here](https://www.chronix.co.jp/chronixjp/material/pdf/chronix/CCD-Image-Sensor-English.pdf)), we can infer that the large capacitance of the SH and ICG pins are consistent with these playing an important role in harvesting charge in the device.
 Four clock cycles per pixel readout further indicates a 4 cycle type CCD register.

-This informs our design for the gate drivers.
-However for now, we focus on the analog signal conditioning part of the design.
+We discuss how to drive the gates, and in particular shift gate [here](#gate-driver-and-analog-signal-integrity).
+The present discussion focuses on the analog signal conditioning part of the design.

 <p align="center">
 <img src="Images/TCD1304_gatecapacitance.jpg" alt="TCD1304 internal diagram" width="80%">